Ararat News, sport and weather

 Local News

-Stawell Fire Brigade crews have responded to a grass fire at Armstrong.
+Country Fire Authority crews are responding to a blaze at Moyston.

 Latest News